Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: The formulation of subsystem dynamics using the influence functional method of open quantum systems

+We begin with a very simple system, a pair of photonic (or more generally, bosonic) modes that are coupled with each other through a simple exchange interaction.
+We treat the dynamics of one mode as an open system coupling to the other one as its "environment".
+The formulation presented below is a simple reduction of the general theory of open quantum systems we investigated in the last two decades \cite{TZ2008,Jin_Tu2010,LZ2012,LZ2018}, as shown in the end of this section.
+Explicitly, the whole system is described by the following simple Hamiltonian

-where $a_1^\dag$ and $a_2^\dag$ ($a_1$ and $a_2$) are the creation (annihilation) operators of the two photonic modes with frequencies $\omega_1$ and $\omega_2$, respectively.
-The last term in Eq.~(\ref{Htot}) describes the coupling of the two modes that can be easily realized with a beam splitting in experiments, for example.
-Because of the linearity, such a coupling fails to produce the two-mode entanglement.
-We will study the time-evolution of two modes governed deterministically by the Hamiltonian of Eq.~(\ref{Htot}).
-Also, two different initial states are specifically considered but both initial states are set to be separable pure states, namely there is also no entanglement and no statistic feature to begin with.
-Thus, the problem becomes very simple that anyone who has studied quantum mechanics can solve it.
-But using the path integral technique given in this paper, the exact solutions we obtained are surprising.
-It may resolve the fundamental issue in the long-running historical debate for quantum mechanics.
+where $a_1^\dag$ and $a_2^\dag$ ($a_1$ and $a_2$) are the creation (annihilation) operators of the photonic modes with frequencies $\omega_1$ and $\omega_2$, respectively.
+The Hilbert space of the two modes contain infinity number of states (e.g.~in terms of the Fock states $\{ | n_1, n_2 \rangle = \frac{1}{\sqrt{n_1 ! n_2!} } (a^\dag_1)^{n_1} (a^\dag_2)^{n_2}|00\rangle, n_1, n_2 = 0,1,2,3, \cdots \infty \}$ as the basis).
+The last term in Eq.~(\ref{Htot}) describes the coupling of the two modes that can be easily realized, for example, with a beam splitter in experiments.
+Because of the linearity, such a coupling by itself does not produce two-mode entanglement \cite{KLM2001,RB2001}.
+We investigate the time evolution of one of the two modes governed by the Hamiltonian in Eq.~(\ref{Htot}).
+Two distinct initial conditions are considered, both separable pure states so that no entanglement or statistical features are presented at the beginning.
+These are indeed essential requirements to remove the possible loopholes in addressing the nature of quantum states, as we have emphasized in the Introduction.